gkemlin/response-calculations-metals/README.md

-Julia code performing the numerical simulation from our paper on robust response calculations for metals, available on arXiv [insert link].
+Julia code performing the numerical simulation from our paper on robust response calculations for metals, available on [arXiv](https://arxiv.org/abs/2210.04512).
 The framework described in this paper is implemented by default in [DFTK](https://dftk.org).
 For the metals, we run DFTK with MPI, see [Timings and parallelization](https://docs.dftk.org/stable/tricks/parallelization/).